mislavzanic/blog/webContent/blog/first-nixos-package.md

 ```

 Next, we create the `default.nix` file.
-Lucky for us, the wiki gives us a pretty good start, and, with some adjustments we get:
+Luckily, the wiki gives us a pretty good start, and, with some adjustments, we get:
 ```nix
 { stdenv, bundlerEnv, ruby }:
 let